abingdonpta/abingdonpta/content/posts/2023-01-10 Cardinal Courier/index.md

 Abingdon PTA invites students & families to enjoy an evening of free ice skating.
 In order to know if families can skate with their Abingdon students at this free event, please RSVP @ [rb.gy/lhjmye](https://rb.gy/lhjmye)

-**NOTE: The date has been changed from February 9 to February 16 to avoid a conflict with an Abingdon concert.**
+**NOTE: The date has been changed from February 9 to February 16.**

 <p style="clear:right;"></p>